bxdoan/bxdoan/README.md

 <div align="center">

-> Reject common sense to make the impossible possible.
+> Life is not measured by the number of breaths we take, but by the moments that take our breath away.

-> — Simon —
+> — Maya Angelou —

 </div>